 The Pacific halibut is one of the largest flatfish – they can weigh up to about 500 pounds and grow to over 8 feet long.
 Males tend to be smaller than females.
 Males sexually mature when they are 8 years old; females are able to reproduce by the age of 12.
 They spawn during the winter in deep water along the continental slope, mainly in the Bering Sea, Aleutian Islands, Gulf of Alaska, and south to British Columbia.
 Depending on their size, females can have between 500,000 and 4 million eggs.
 Scientists believe females release their eggs in batches over several days during the spawning season.
 Eggs hatch after 12 to 15 days.
 The larvae slowly float closer to the surface where they remain for about 6 months until they reach their adult form and settle to the bottom in shallow water.
 Halibut live to be relatively old – the oldest halibut on record was 55 years old, but halibut over age 25 are rare.

 Larval halibut feed on zooplankton (tiny floating organisms).
 Juveniles eat small crustaceans and other organisms that live on the seafloor.
 Adults aggressively prey on a variety of groundfish, sculpins, sand lance, herring, octopus, crabs, clams, and occasionally smaller halibut.
 Marine mammals and sharks sometimes eat halibut, but due to their large size, halibut are rarely preyed upon by other fish.

 Pacific halibut have flat, diamond-shaped bodies.
 They swim sideways, and the upper side is typically mottled gray to dark brown, which helps it blend in with sandy or muddy bottoms.
 Their underside is typically white.
 Both of their eyes are on the upper side of their body.
 Their scales are small and buried in the skin, giving them a smooth appearance.

-The International Pacific Halibut Commission has monitored halibut populations for over 80 years.
+The International Pacific Halibut Commission has monitored halibut populations for more than 80 years.
 Every year, Commission scientists estimate abundance and potential yield of the Pacific halibut stock using commercial fishery data and scientific surveys.
 Because these surveys contain such a long historical set of data, they are considered to be robust for statistically estimating abundance.